mayasharma2110/Bookworm/README.md

 * There a security checks so a user cannot gain access to cetrain pages without being logged in or logged in as admin.
   * All users can access register, log in and home pages.
-  * Logged in users also gain access to add review and add book pages.
+  * Logged in users also gain access to my reviews, add review and add book pages.
   * Admin users also gain access to manage books, manage genres and add genre pages.
   * There are no security checks for edit review, edit book and edit genre pages as these would require a user to guess the review/book/genre id (as in mongobd) and therefore are secure.
 For example to edit a review the page would be something like ".../edit_review/613faa0a95b25ad59fd7731c".